rphira/commute-planner/README.md

 ## Setup

-- Create an SQL database called "wp_project"
+- Create an SQL database called "wp_project".

 - the .sql file has been provided in the "database" folder.
 Import it in the database created above.